What are Full Arch Implants?

-Full Arch Implant Procedure
+How is a Full Arch Implant Procedure Performed?

 During the full arch restoration procedure, several implants are secured into the jawbone to support the replacement structures.
 Only a few implants are needed, which reduces the severity and length of the procedure.
 This procedure may be performed on the upper arch, lower arch, or the entire mouth.
 The dentist will determine the ideal placement for each individual patient.